arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 **Goal:** To access and interact with existing data on the ethics of chocolate companies (based on Google Form responses from GHS students) through the program’s user interface.
 **Preconditions:**

-The dataset has already been preloaded into the system by an administrator / programmer(me).
+The dataset has already been preloaded into the system by the programmer(me).

 NSW education email users(students & teachers) have access to the system interface.